Kotlin/dokka/docs/topics/formats/html.md

 ### Changing the logo

 To customize the logo, you can begin by [providing your own asset](#customizing-assets) for `logo-icon.svg`.
-If your image has similar size, it should not look out of place.

-However, if your image has different dimensions or you want to use a `.png` file instead of the default `.svg` file, you can [override the `logo-styles.css` stylesheet](#customizing-styles) and make it fit.
+If you don't like how it looks, or you want to use a `.png` file instead of the default `.svg` file, you can [override the `logo-styles.css` stylesheet](#customizing-styles) to customize it.

 For an example of how to do this, see our
 [custom format example project](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/examples/gradle/dokka-customFormat-example).